Bisaloo/contactdata/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new resubmission, addressing Uwe Ligges' comments about trailing slashes in URLs.
+* This is a resubmission, addressing:
+- Uwe Ligges' comments about trailing slashes in URLs.
+- Gregor Seyer's comments about reference formatting in DESCRIPTION.